emiara/slash-command/README.md

 ## Additional Notes

 * The script automatically adjusts the banner width to match the terminal window size.
-* If no content is specified using the `-c` option, a simple line of equals signs will be displayed.
+* If no content is specified using the `-c` option or the `-t` option, a simple line of equals signs will be displayed.

 ## Contributing